 Things to do nearby

-Silicon Valley Semester students on the border of Menlo Park and Atherton, CA. Menlo-Atherton is a safe, mostly residential area that lies between San Jose, the second largest city in California, and San Francisco.
-Menlo Park is known for its tree-lined streets and for being the home of Facebook’s sprawling campus.
-Atherton is particularly notable for its large, gated mansions that are home to some of Silicon Valley’s most notable celebrities, including Sheryl Sandberg, Eric Schmidt, Meg Whitman, Steph Curry, and Paul Allen.
+Silicon Valley Semester students live adjacent to Stanford University near Sand Hill Road on the border of Palo Alto and Menlo Park, CA. This neighborhood in Palo Alto is a mostly residential area that lies between San Jose, the second largest city in California, and San Francisco.
+Palo Alto and Menlo Park are known for their tree-lined streets and for being the home of many well known Bay Area companies, including Facebook, Tesla, Hewlett Packard, and VMWare.
+The nearby town of Atherton is particularly notable for its large, gated mansions that are home to some of Silicon Valley’s most notable celebrities, including Sheryl Sandberg, Eric Schmidt, Meg Whitman, Steph Curry, and Paul Allen.

 You will have no shortage of outdoor spaces to explore and things to see here.
 Below are some recommendations for things to see and do in the area.
 We encourage you to explore beyond this list, but here are some suggestions: